govau/service-manual/content/standard/10-test-the-service/how.md

 ---
 layout: text/textblock
 ---
-During Alpha you should be testing your prototypes with users.
+During [Alpha stage](/service-design-delivery-process/alpha-stage/) you should be testing your prototypes with users.

-As you move into Beta and then onto Live, you need to be able to show:
+As you move into [Beta stage](/service-design-delivery-process/beta-stage/) and then onto [Live stage](/service-design-delivery-process/live-stage/), you need to be able to show:

 - the steps required to achieve an end-to-end service delivery outcome for the user
 - the testing environment; using test plans, real world scenarios and user stories